-- Even though the particular credit item may not accurate, any small mistake in the item, such as an inaccurate date or amount, could make the entire entry invalid and eligible for removal.
+- Even though the particular credit item may not be accurate, any small mistake in the credit, such as an inaccurate date or amount, could make the entire entry invalid and eligible for removal.

-- If you have a card that carries a balance of over 50% of the limit, then pay them down until they are below 50% utilization.
+- If you have a card with a balance that exceeds 50% of the limit, pay it down until it is less than 50% utilized.

 - If you have been making all of your payments on time for more than a year, call your creditor and ask them if they can reduce your interest rate.
-You may even offer to let them take the payment themselves each month thru automatic draft.
+You could even offer to let them take the payment each month via an automatic draft.
 Lower interest rates will make your payments smaller and easier to repay.
-Thus helping you to pay your debt off much quicker.
+As a result, you will be able to pay off your debt much faster.

-- Check your credit card statements each month and make sure there are no errors.
+- Check your credit card statements each month and ensure there are no errors.
 If there are late fees, contact the credit card company to avoid being reported for failure to pay.

-Lowering the balances you carry on any currently revolving accounts will increase your credit score.
+- Lowering your balances on any currently revolving accounts will improve your credit score.
 Your credit score can go up if you keep your balances down.

 TIP!
-If your credit is poor, take the first step to repairing it by taking steps to pay down the majority of your cards.
-Leaving yourself just one to use.
-You can make arrangements to pay the balances, or transfer the balances to your single remaining credit card.
+If your credit is poor, take the first step to repair it by taking steps to pay down the majority of your cards.
+You can make arrangements to pay the balances or transfer the balances to your single remaining credit card.

 Repairing poor credit can be difficult, but with guidance and knowledge, it is possible to improve your credit score.
 You can take a few actions to help raise your credit score.
 If you follow these tips for repairing your credit, your credit report should soon change.
 Always be patient and persistent in your efforts to raise your credit score.
 You may significantly alter your credit history by using the advice in this article.